Is There an Ethical SEO Business?

 There is Nothing Wrong with Article Directories

-Yes, and there is nothing wrong with a lot of directories either – the problem is how they are used.
+There is nothing wrong with a lot of directories – the problem is how they are used.

 Most companies take one article and give it to an outsourcer and have the same article submitted to all 200 directories.
 If you are lucky you will get 2 or 3 links that count in Google’s eyes from this.
 Seriously would you think that building links to your site is that easy?